 - Tour maps.
 Choose from 3 - designed by Olympic cyclist Pavel Cherkasov - inviting all exuberances to flourish.
 Each map includes also cue sheet, elevation profile and rest stop schedule.

 - Short Tour Map; 13.6 miles, gentle terrain, family friendly.

 - Medium tour map and cue sheet.
 33.75 miles, ponds and pastures, fun for all.
 (Also available: Medium Tour Garmin Course file.)

 - Long Tour Map; 59.0 miles gravel grinder route with over 6000 feet of elevation gain, to challenge.
-The long tour will be non-competitively timed.
-Check out past results.
+(Also available: Long Tour Garmin Course file.)
+You can also Check out past non-competitive timed results.